DefneReyyan/Open-House-App-Intern/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `Clarusway_Cohort3_Developer_Handson` repo on Github
+- Step 1: Download or clone project definition from `TriforciaDevops/Open-House-App-Intern` repo on Github

 - Step 2: Create project folder for local public repo on your pc

-- Step 3: Install unmanaged package to your developer org
+- Step 3: Create the App manually or Install unmanaged package to your developer org

 - Step 4: Complete Administrator implementation tasks